“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

-- Never hide your policy.
+Never hide your policy.
 Be transparent.

-- Use plain English that even understand by laymen.
+Use plain English that even understand by laymen.
 Not all your customers that will read the policy will be highly intellectual.

-- Don’t use the scary stuff in the policy like, “you must”, “you are required”, the too harsh policy may stop customer to purchase the product.
+Don’t use the scary stuff in the policy like, “you must”, “you are required”, the too harsh policy may stop customer to purchase the product.

-- Outline what they can expect from you.
+Outline what they can expect from you.
 Provide them various options for payments and shipping.

-- Educate your staff about your return policy.
+Educate your staff about your return policy.
 So, that they can assist customers quickly and effectively.

-- Be prepared to face the cost of your mistakes.
+Be prepared to face the cost of your mistakes.
 If the product is shipped wrong, then take extra efforts to make the customer happy.

-5. The struggle of competing on price and shipping
+8) The struggle of competing on price and shipping

-The price competition affects the small ecommerce business badly.
+The price competition affects the small e-commerce business badly.
 Because the mid-sized or large competitors often offer products for less price and free shipping on nearly every order, while they couldn’t afford to offer the same with competitive price.

-Online sellers like Amazon and Walmart generally have the shipping amenities around the country.
-Their distributed warehouses allow large ecommerce businesses to ship orders from the closest facility; approximately 60 percent of orders are in the same area the customer is in.
+Online sellers like Amazon and Walmart generally have shipping amenities around the country.
+Their distributed warehouses allow large e-commerce businesses to ship orders from the closest facility; approximately 60 percent of orders are in the same area the customer is in.
 As the orders are shipped from the nearby warehouses, the cost to send the order decreases and the order arrives in a day or two.

-6. Competing against retailers and manufacturers
+9) Competing against retailers and manufacturers

 Many online stores bulk buy products wholesale from manufacturers or distributors to sell that in retail from their online store.
 This is the basic business model for online stores.

-Though it is not completely possible to stop manufacturer to sell products to customers directly, but few tactics may help to minimize the problem.
+Though it is not completely possible to stop manufacturer to sell products to customers directly, few tactics may help to minimize the problem.
 Below are the tactics that might help the online seller:

-- Restricting the manufacturer to sell the product directly to the customer by enforcing the policies and strict rules while making the contract.
+Restricting the manufacturer to sell the product directly to the customer by enforcing the policies and strict rules while making the contract.
 It will be not possible for every manufacturer but you can deal with the small manufacturers.

-7. Problem of Data Security
+10) A problem of Data Security

 Manage your own servers and do not use common FTP to transfer files.
 FTP is prone to theft.
 If any developer copies any file in an open Wi-Fi network can lose passwords and other confidential data to the thief.
-By constantly updating shopping cart you can minimize the risk of data stolen.
+By constantly updating the shopping cart you can minimize the risk of data stolen.
 Most content management systems store their data in the database.
-Developers should take the backups at regular intervals and should retrieve the data if stolen.
+Developers should take backups at regular intervals and should retrieve the data if stolen.

 The last word:

-Surviving in the Ecommerce competition, which is no less than war, requires the outstanding strategies.
-If you don't want to struggle, then give extra efforts on your every aspect of business.
+Surviving in the E-commerce competition, which is no less than war, requires outstanding strategies.
+If you don't want to struggle, then give extra efforts on your every aspect of the business.
 You must be prepared for challenges and growth at every stage of your business, and ultimately it will have a better chance to bloom.